queryluke/masseffect-5e-data/data/powers/energy-drain.md

 - name: Improved Regen
   description: On a successful hit, you regain shield points equal to the amount of lightning damage dealt.
 ---
 Cycle your omni-tool, sapping electromagnetic energy from a creature you can see within range.
-Make a ranged spell attack against the target.
+Make a ranged power attack against the target.
 On a hit, the target takes 3d6 lightning damage, and you regain shield points equal to half the amount of lightning damage dealt.

-__At Higher Levels__: When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.
+__At Higher Levels__: When you cast this power using a power slot of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.